 The only exceptions to this are as follows;

 a) If an applicant has declared that they have a disability that they feel cannot be met by the college to which they have been initially allocated.

 In such circumstances, the applicant themselves should contact the allocated college to see if their needs can be met or mitigated.
 It is important that applicants liaise directly with their allocated college in the first instance so the college are aware of any concerns that you may have, but also to fully establish how they can meet your needs, where possible.
 Colleges and Colleges Office staff are unable to discuss individual applications with parents or interested third parties.

-If the applicant still feels they need another college, and your allocated college feels that they may not be able to meet your needs, your college will provide you with further details to enable you to submit a written request for further consideration of your needs to the Colleges and Student Experience Office.
-We will also require attached written medical evidence from a healthcare professional to this request, which will have already been provided to your college, stating why they require a change of college to be made.
-This ensures we are able to make reasonable adjustments to support equality of access and opportunity to students with specific needs.
+If the applicant still feels they need another college, and after liaising directly with your allocated college, you will be provided with further details to enable you to submit a written request for further consideration of your needs to the Colleges and Student Experience Office.
+We will also require attached written medical evidence from a healthcare professional to this request.
+The medical evidence and request will need to clearly link the disability with the stated need, to enable us to make reasonable adjustments to support equality of access and opportunity to students with specific needs.
 Where the medical evidence is not specific, the University will interpret the medical evidence for the context of Durham University.
 The adjustment may be able to be met by the allocated college.
 Only when this has been fully explored would consideration be given to a potential reallocation.

 b) If an applicant has a disability that the University can reasonably meet in a specific College or Colleges but the applicant has a preference for or has been initially allocated to a different College.